Depression in Children and Adolescents

 • Low mood

-• Anhedonia, a lack of pleasure in activities
+• Anhedonia (a lack of pleasure or interest in activities)

 • Clinginess